pencer-io/pencer-io.github.io/_posts/2020-08-10-web-vscode-git.md

 ![vscode-confirm-sync](/assets/images/2020-08-09-22-36-33.png)

-Doing this also get's VSCode to ask you to enable periodic fetches:
+Doing this also gets VSCode to ask you to enable periodic fetches:

 ![vscode-periodic-git-fetch](/assets/images/2020-08-09-22-37-15.png)

+## Create and publish test file

 Now let's create a test file: